zhl463/ringcentral-js-integration-commons/docs/dependency-injection.md

 ### @ModuleFactory
 `@ModuleFactory` is used for declaring a module factory.
 Module factory is usually a central place for registering and providing a bunch of modules and also assembling the registered module as a whole.

+> Note: the ValueProvider will be injected into ModuleFactory as a provider instead of being spread.

 ```js
 @ModuleFactory({
   // Register module as module provider